 The vehicle is intended for flying between fixed routes between critical transit hubs like downtown to an airport or seaport.

 Ground tests were begun in 2018.
 An unpainted photo of the unmanned demonstrator was released on March 6, 2019, and the company conducted the official unveiling of the demonstrator in Ingolstadt, Germany, on March 11.
 A tweet on May 3 by the CEO of Airbus Helicopters, Bruno Even, announced that the aircraft had flown on, but no photo or video was released.

 Type certification and commercial introduction are planned for 2023.

-Although the City Airbus has a significant resemblance with the Italdesign/Airbus “Pop.Up” concept these are separate projects with the latter not intended to be built.
+Although the City Airbus has a significant resemblance with the Italdesign/Airbus “Pop.Up Next” concept these are separate projects.

 - Search eVTOL news posts

 - Airbus website: CityAirbus demonstrator passes major propulsion testing milestone, October 2017